Tuesday, November 29, 2016

 My dad was the first person to start selling them elsewhere, first at the corner of St. Bernard Avenue and North Broad Street, then at the corner of Canal Blvd. and Robert E. Lee Blvd., next to the famous Rockery Inn restaurant.
 My stepmother got her own vehicle and vending cart and set up shop selling them nights at the corner of St. Charles Avenue and Napoleon Avenue.

-They first used Willis Jeeps to sell out of, but later my dad bought a Ford Falcon van (pictured above) and that was used for several years.
+They first used Willis Jeeps to sell out of, but later my dad bought a Ford Falcon van (the first picture above) and that was used for several years.
 From the Rockery Inn site, he moved to the intersection of Causeway and Veterans next to Lakeside shopping center.
 We supplied many a thousand dozen of hot tamales to folks holding football watching parties at home.

 When the construction on the intersection forced him away from that corner, he moved a couple of blocks west to the area in front of the General Tire outlet, near Barnes and Noble.